Archdiocese Ends Merger of Historic Little Italy Church; But Is it Saved or Nearing the End?

-Italian-Americans are wondering if the 120-year-old church that houses the statue San Gennaro that is at the center of one of the longest running street fairs in the United States has been saved–or if the final death toll will sound.
+Italian-Americans are wondering if the 120-year-old church that houses the statue San Gennaro that is at the center of one of the longest running street fairs in the United States has been saved after a ten year merger with another nearby parish was repealed.

+Or if it is first step toward eventually selling off the property to a developer, the same fate that befell the one time parish rectory on Mulberry St. about five years ago.
+That three story building has been replaced by luxury condos.

 In a rare move, the Archdiocese of New York on Jan.
 1 rescinded the merger of Most Precious Blood into the parish of the Basilica of St. Patrick’s Old Cathedral that was made ten years ago.